slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 -- Benjamin Franklin [1706]*

 How to apologise?
 Quickly, specifically, sincerely.

+> *"That which we are capable of feeling, we are capable of saying."
+-- Miguel de Cervantes [1547]*

 > *"Apology under pressure is not an apology."
 -- Nassim Taleb [1960]*